Ever since tales of Tantric sex reached the West, many have attempted to understand Tantra — and have gotten it very wrong.

 Tantras were then a type of esoteric text which arose in different Hindu lineages beginning in the fifth century.
 These texts were also written by Buddhists and Jains, and thus came to have a massive influence throughout India and beyond between the ninth and 14th centuries.

-The reclamation and spiritual recipe books yielded a worldview which supported and explained the practices in them.
+The reclamation and spiritual recipe books yielded a worldview that supported and explained the practices in them.
 This pairing of philosophy and practice is axiomatic in Indian religion and is sometimes referred to as view and path.

 The view of Tantric texts was generally consistent across Hindu lineages.
 It stated that all of reality is an expression of divine energies.
 To be born is to flow out from the unmanifest Godhead, and enlightenment is to flow back.